Last updated: May 2025

 LFS

-Note: Toggle the toolbar labels by navigating to Preferences > UI Preferences and toggling the Show toolbar icon labels
+Note: To toggle toolbar labels, go to Preferences > UI Preferences and enable Show toolbar icon labels

 Local